PedroCristo/README-TEST/README.md

 ### Welcome Message and Game Rules
 ![Welcome Message and Game Rules](./assets/images/readme/hangman-feature-4.jpg)
-* After the user input the name and city the program will display to the welcome message and the game rules.
+* After the user input the name and city the program will display the welcome message and the game rules.
 The player just need to press any key to start the game.<br>

 #### Navigation Menu Day/Night Mode
 ![Side Navigation Day/Night Mode](./assets/images/readme/menu-day-night-mode.png)